 This program is designed for those who wish to earn Washington residency certification to teach in middle and/or high schools.
-For general program information, contact us at email@example.com.
+For general program information, contact the Secondary Education department at firstname.lastname@example.org.
 For information about application requirements, contact Woodring Admissions at TeacherEd.Admissions@wwu.edu, or to request an advising appointment, call 360-650-3310.
-Early advising is highly encouraged, and required for Music or Physical Education & Health majors.
+Early advising is highly encouraged, and required for Music or Physical Education & Health majors with their academic advisor.

 We believe that effective teachers must possess the knowledge, skills and dispositions to successfully facilitate learning for students of diverse backgrounds and abilities.
 The essays and interview, are intended to reveal aspects about you as a person- including the knowledge, abilities and the personal experiences that you will bring into the complex demands of teaching.